Darth-Ness/BarrageJS/README.md

 # Docs

-$ : a shortcut for querySelector
+get : a shortcut for querySelector
 params: element

-$$ : a shortcut for querySelectorAll
+getAll : a shortcut for querySelectorAll
 params: element

 echo : prints a string of text to the screen